matthewjwolff/JSONCPP/README.md

 Fine.
 At least look at the next section and see if you can spare a few moments to answer some general questions I have.
 You'll see those there.

 ## Stuff I'm trying to figure out
-* CppUnit would be nice to get working...
-But every time I try to set up a test I get a bunch of duplicate method definitions.
 * What's the convention for #include header files?
 Do you make one header for every .cpp file and put any dependency headers there?
 Or do they just go wherever you want?

 ## Tech Stack: